Get

 Are Silver Labs and Weimaraners Related?

-Obviously, if you breed Weimaraner into a Labrador, the resulting puppies will no longer be purebred.
-True Silver Labs are purebred Labradors with a rare color with no relation to Weimaraners and no Weimaraner DNA mixed in.
+Obviously, if you breed a Weimaraner with a Labrador, the resulting puppies will no longer be purebred.

 Are Silver Labs Rare?

-Purebred Silver Labradors are very rare.
-The silver color comes from a unique genetic pattern that is far less common than Chocolate, Yellow, or Black Labradors.
 In fact, Silver Labs are not accepted by the American Kennel Club (AKC) as silver is not an official breed color.
-Purebred Silver Labs can still be registered and recognized as a pure Labrador, but the color is not permitted to be shown in official competition.
+Silver Labs can still be registered with the AKC if they meet the other criteria but will not be registered as Silver, and are not permitted to be shown in official competition.

-Despite that, Silver Labs have been steadily growing in popularity, and more people are seeking them out because of their rarity.
-Silver Labs are the least common color of purebred Labrador.
+Despite that, Silver Labs have been steadily growing in popularity, and more people are seeking them out because of their aesthetics.
+Silver Labs are the least common color of Labrador.

 Silver labrador retriever is standing on a log